dPandl/kindergarten-dienstplan-app/README.md

 ## About the Development

-This application was developed 100% with the support of Gemini Canvas and input from dPandl.
+This application was developed 100% with the support of Gemini Canvas and input from me (Gemini did all the work though).

 ## License